aulb/aulb.github.io.old/_posts/mini-foodie.markdown

 Required a lot of manual intervention.

 Would I continue this again?
 Probably not, its too time consuming to manually update places I've been to.
+Also I was lateなの。

+以上です♪